diku-dk/futhark-website/blog/2020-07-13-bounds-checking.rst

 that risky operations, such as ``a[i]`` which indexes an array at some arbitrary index, should be protected with a dynamic check.
-While C programmers are famous for never making mistakes, and therefore C does not perform do such checking, the vast majority of programming languages do check array indexes, usually by generating code like this::
+While C programmers are famous for never making mistakes, and therefore C does not perform such checking, the vast majority of programming languages do check array indexes, usually by generating code like this::